ents-analytics/es-music-language-ml/notebooks/01_data_collection/spotify_api_integration.md

 All API usage adhered to Spotify’s Developer Terms of Use, and the collected data was solely used for academic, non-commercial research.

+## Create a Spotify Account

+## Create a Python Working Environment

+1. Create the environment in the root project folder:
+	- conda env create -n spotify-env python=3.x (then install dependencies)
+	- conda env create -f environment.yml (with an environment.yml file in your project root folder)

+2. Activate the spotify-env environment:
+	- conda activate spotify-env
+	- conda install notebook ipykernel <# Install Jupyter and use the current environment as the notebook kernel #>

 ---

 ## Links